gcskoenig/icr/README.md

 These values indicate the results presented in the paper.

-The experimental results presented in the paper can be found in the folder `[path-to-readme-folder]/results/`.
+The experimental results presented in the paper can be found in the archive `[path-to-readme-folder]/results.zip`.